 The first step is completed without a putter so ditch it for now.
 Get into your normal position by standing at the address position – it is easier if you have a ball on the ground.

 Shape your hands in the putting position as if you were about to strike the ball with your putter, then have the club shop pro or a fellow golfer measure the distance from your wrists to the floor.

 Your putter length is, on average, around 31 to 35 inches, dependent on your height.

-Think about it – how did you decide to buy the putter that is currently in your bag.
-Was it based on how cool it looked on TV or did you make a bunch of putts in a row at your local pro shop astro-turf green and did you consider the length?
+Think about how you decided to buy the current putter in your bag.
+Was it based on how cool it looked on TV, or did you make a bunch of putts in a row at your local pro shop astroturf green, and did you consider the length?

-Based on recent findings, well over 50% of golfers are using the wrong length putter – most of them are longer than they should be to achieve the best results.
+Based on recent findings, well over 50% of golfers use the wrong length putter – most of them are longer than they should be to achieve the best results.

 What is the Proper Putter Length for My Height?